 Poplar is a favored utility wood known for its ease of use and broad application range.
 Its whitish cast and a straight grain pattern makes it suitable for furniture, cabinetry, and millwork.
-Its soft nature allows for effortless machining and carving, yet it retains enough strength for many applications.
-The demand for Poplar, however, makes its price susceptible to market changes, affecting supply stability.
+Its soft nature allows for effortless machining and effortless machining and carving milling, yet it retains strong enough strength for many applications.
+However, the demand for Poplar makes its price susceptible vulnerable to market changes, affecting supply stability.